-Take your VASP usage to the next level!
+Modernize your VASP usage.
 No more collections of obscure bash scripts, no sed/awk-one liners, and no more wrestling with SLURM/Torque.
-Keep it simple and pythonic, keep it _storq_.

 The goal of the calculator is to implement some heavy work-flow optimizations that greatly reduce the overhead of your day-to-day VASP calculations and provides a more customizable and modular approach compared to your typical collection of bash scripts and “sed/awk one-liners”.